emilk/emilib/README.md

 ### movement_tracker
 Track movement of some data, e.g. to estimate velocity from recent movement.

+### strprintf
+Minimalistic string formating library.
+Provdides two functions: `strprintf` and `vstrprintf` that act like `printf` and `vprintf` respectively, but return the formated string as a `std::string` instead of printing it.

 ### text_paint
 Nice text rendering for OSX and iOS.